solid-contrib/conformance-test-harness/USAGE.md

 ```shell
 SOLID_IDENTITY_PROVIDER=	# e.g., https://broker.pod.inrupt.com
 ```
-The CTH will attempt to use a pod found in the WebId profile via the `pim:storage` predicate.
+The CTH will attempt to use a pod found in the WebID Profile Document via the `pim:storage` predicate.
 You can use the following config if you want to use a particular container in that location by providing a relative path.
 Alternatively, if there is no storage location available, or you want to use a test container in a different location (to which Alice must be granted full control), then you can provide an absolute URL:
 ```shell
 TEST_CONTAINER=         # e.g., test/ or https://pod/test/
 ```